Planning on a move to New Hampshire? Whether you're going to rent or buy, it helps to have a few tips on winter heating.

 Oliver Wendell Holmes said it best: "Knowledge and timber shouldn't be used until they are seasoned."

 At Treehugger Farms, you can buy seasoned, semi-seasoned, or kiln-dried wood (my favorite).

 Treehuggers, in southwestern New Hampshire, is a great source for firewood.
 If you're a transplanted city slicker, don't hestitate to ask owners Jon and Donna Clark (pictured above) for fire-building tips.

 Their delivery radius covers much of southwestern New Hamsphire and parts of southeastern Vermont.
 But, you can also pick up wood yourself at Treehuggers.
 Contact them for details.

 Kiln-dried wood is ready to burn, and catches fire quickly.
-You also don’t have to be concerned about bugs potentially being in the wood.
+Another benefit of kiln-dried: there aren't any bugs in the wood.

-That’s a plus if you want to stack a good amount inside your home, as I do.
-I stack about 3-4 weeks’ worth.
-That cuts down on the number of times I have to haul wood from the barn to my home.
+That's a plus if you want to stack a good amount inside your home, as I do.
+I stack about 3-4 weeks' worth.
+That cuts down on the number of times I have to haul wood inside.

 Spring is the time to purchase semi-seasoned.
 You need to give it a good 9 months to dry out.